Lerc/canvas_tab/README.md

 There is a green Tab on the side of images in the editor,  click on that tab to highlight it.
 The image with the highlighted tab is sent through to the comfyUI node.

+Multiple Canvas Tab nodes are supported,  If the title of the node and the title of the image in the editor are set to the same name
+The output of the canvas editor will be sent to that node.

 You can have multiple image layers and you can select generated images to be added as a new layer, replace an existing layers, or as a new image.